 There is an additional charge to the student's account of \$300 to cover the cost of all the adventure activities, camps and equipment use.
-The School will supply items of equipment for all activities and camps; however, students are required to supply food, their own personal equipment including suitable waterproof and warm clothing as well as sleeping bags (for the snowcamping trip suitable snowbags are hired).
+The School will supply items of equipment for all activities and camps; however, students are required to supply food, their own personal equipment including suitable waterproof and warm clothing.

+PERFORMING ARTS: DRAMA

-PERFORMING ARTS ELECTIVE YEAR 10 PHYSICAL THEATRE
+PHYSICAL THEATRE

 Drama empowers and challenges students to view themselves as creative artists and to take dramatic risks.
 Through reflection and study of other creative artists (actors, playwrights, designers and directors) students will gain a foundation upon which to base their own creativity.
 In Year 10 Physical Theatre students develop their acting skills and movement.
-They analyse scripts to present student-directed scenes in Realism and Non-Naturalism and perform in a group improvised assessment task.
+They analyse scripts and devise their own drama work based on a range of performance styles and conventions.